orlando-math-circle/omc-app/docs/content/en/installation/production.md

 <alert type="warning">

-This is not meant to be followed along by high school users.
+This is not meant to be followed along by high school users but may prove educational to study.
 The technologies used require paid Azure resources.

 </alert>